AshleyDeg/Lab_Automation/README.md

 - number of games displayed per iteration (default g = 10)
 - number of obstacles in grid (default = n)
 - delay for game visualization (default d = 150ms)
-- wheter of not you want to print Q-tables before and after each training, default FALSE
+- whether of not you want to print Q-tables before and after each training, default FALSE

 To run the code:
 ```